 Fire safety companies need minimum limits of $500,000 per occurrence and $1,000,000 annual aggregate.

-General liability insurance becomes a business necessity even when Montana doesn't require it for licensing.
+The best small business insurance in Montana always includes general liability insurance, even when Montana doesn't require it for licensing.
 Most commercial landlords demand proof of coverage before they'll lease space to your business.
 Large companies and government agencies typically won't work with contractors unless they can provide a current insurance certificate.
 Your coverage amounts should satisfy both your licensing requirements and client demands to keep business opportunities open.

 How to Choose the Best General Liability Insurance in Montana